Fine-grained dynamics of entanglement in non-integrable quenches far across the Ising quantum critical point: Overview of quantum information notions

 Thus, negativity essentially enumerates the contribution of the negative eigenvalues of the partially transposed density matrix to its trace ($=1$, because partial transposition nonetheless preserves the trace).
 Note that owing to the closed-form expression above and the relative ease with which the partial transposition may be performed for any given system, the negativity is a readily computable measure.
 Note that the partial transposition operation defined above may be written as $\Lambda_{PT} \!=\! \mathbb{I}_A \otimes \mathbb{T}_B$, where $\mathbb{T}_B$ is transposition of the chosen basis in $B$.
 Thus, $\Lambda_{PT}$ is in general not a CPTP map but only a PTP map, and so is not in general a physically implementable operation in the laboratory.
 One then might ask if measures based on this operation are experimentally measurable.
 We remark on this in passing that with this same concern, Ref.\cite{HorodeckiEkert2002} proposed a CPTP operation that approximates any PTP operation such as the partial transposition.
 This so-called structural physical approximation (SPA) of $\Lambda_{PT}$ has eventually been realized in experiments \cite{Lim2011,Bae2017}, and a counterpart to negativity for the SPA of the partial transposition map has also been defined recently \cite{Kumari2022}.
 We make another remark in passing that the partial transposition $\Lambda_{PT}$ has a physical interpretation as a time-reversal operation on $B$ \cite{Busch1997,Sanpera1997} or equivalently, for a bosonic system, as a mirror reflection in the phase space \cite{Simon2000} (for fermions, the issue is more subtle \cite{Shapourian2017,Shapourian2019}).
 The PPT criterion in this language asserts that time-reversal on one subsystem of a separable state does not alter separability despite obviously altering the state of the said subsystem, and negativity then measures the violation of this picture whereby subsystem time-reversal yields an unphysical result no longer representable by a density matrix, thereby detecting and quantifying bipartite entanglement in a non-trivial manner.
+We shall also make use of another common measure of bipartite entanglement, called as concurrence, which in particular for a mixed state of two qubits takes an easily computable closed form \cite{Wootters2001}.
+Given a density matrix $\rho$ describing a mixed state of two qubits, one constructs its spin-flipped version,